Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 				<div class="cmp-no" />
 			</td>
 			<td id="WB">
-				Create separate folders for each playthrough or for easy management of save games and eliminate clutter in your save game list.
+				The <a href="https://wrye-bash.github.io/docs/Wrye%20Bash%20Advanced%20Readme.html#saves">Saves Tab</a> Allows you to create separate folders for each playthrough and easy management of save games to eliminate clutter in your save game list.
 			</td>
 		</tr>
 		<tr>